e-picas/markdown-extended/README.md

 Yet another PHP parser for the markdown (*extended*) syntax.

-**PHP Markdown Extended** is a PHP class to transform Markdown text files or strings in HTML or other formats.
+**PHP Markdown Extended** is a PHP parser to transform Markdown text files or strings in HTML or other formats.
 This new version of a Markdown parser tries to follow the [extended syntax specifications](http://manifest.aboutmde.org/) and is PHP-5.3 compliant and highly customizable.